webwithaman/c-programming-teaching/README.md

 # Cpp Programming Questions

-This repository contains a collection of programming questions and solutions in the C programming language.
-The questions cover various fundamental concepts such as Input/Output, Operators, Decision Control, Loops, Functions, Arrays, Strings, Pointers and more.
+This repository contains a collection of programming questions and solutions in the Cpp programming language.
+The questions cover various fundamental concepts such as Input/Output, Operators, Object-Oriented Programming, Classes and Objects, Operator Overloading, Exception Handling and more.

 ## Directory Structure